 Centipedes can be pale grey, but mostly they are dark red or brown.
 Scientists estimate that there are 8,000 species of centipede, each with their own description.
 Only 3,000 species have been found so far and they are everywhere.
 There are even centipedes within the Arctic Circle!

 There are five orders of centipedes:

 Centipedes in the garden

 The beloved garden centipede is completely blind.
 Its highly effective antennae has 14 segments that seem to make up for being eyeless.
 Being carnivores, your garden centipedes will spend their nights looking for insect larvae, soil-dwelling mites, baby snails and slugs, and worms.
 This puts them firmly in the category of beneficial insects, in my book.

 If food becomes scarce, garden centipedes may also begin feeding on the roots of cabbage and other garden favorites, but this is usually the work of millipedes and not centipedes.

 Most of us are familiar with the fuzzy white spots on leaves and stems that indicate powdery mildew.
 Powdery mildew is a fungal disease.
 The white areas we see are colonies of tiny fungi.
 Until recently, scientists thought that downy mildews were simply a different breed of fungi.
 Now we know that downy mildews are actually a whole new collection of tiny algae-like microbes (oomycetes) that parasitize vascular plants to complete their life cycle (obligate parasites or holoparasites).

-Figuring out if your plants are infested with powdery or downy mildew is important because the treatments are different.
+Figuring out if your plants are infested with powdery or downy mildews is important because the treatments are different.

 Downy mildews symptoms